Get 50% off our limited company packages for your first three months

 The government implemented the first stage of its ‘Making Tax Digital’ regime in April 2019.
-This means you must submit information about the VAT your business pays and collects to HMRC digitally using “MTD compatible” software such as Crunch.
+This means if your business is VAT registered, you must submit information about the VAT your business pays and collects to HMRC digitally using “MTD compatible” software such as Crunch.

-As Making Tax Digital is fully rolled out, you’ll need to arrange all your tax accounting online.
+As Making Tax Digital is extended further rolled out, you’ll need to arrange all your tax accounting online.

 Put simply, bookkeeping is accurately recording and organising all the financial transactions for your business, whereas accounting covers the regular reporting of the financial position of your business.
-At Crunch, we have solutions for both bookkeeping and accounting.
+At Crunch, we have solutions for both simple bookkeeping software and complete accountancy software.

 Financial reporting is a wide subject, driven by the size and complexity of a business.
 For most small businesses based in the UK, it means analysing, categorising, interpreting, and reporting on financial data over a specified period of time.